Dun-sin/react-open-source-projects/CONTRIBUTING.md

 ## How to contribute
 - Make sure the project isn't already in the list and not an [existing issue](https://github.com/Dun-sin/react-open-source-projects/issues)
-- Create an [issue](https://github.com/Dun-sin/react-open-source-projects/issues/new/choose) with the link and name of the project you want to add(project must have at least 50 stars)
+- Create an [issue](https://github.com/Dun-sin/react-open-source-projects/issues/new/choose) with the link and name of the project you want to add(project must have at least 10 contributors)
 - Once the project is approved, create a PR adding the project to the readme

 ## How to create a PR